2025

 Possibly the most active meteor shower of the year, the Geminids are sure to light up the sky every year.
 The main reason the Perseids are more popular is because they tend to be easier to see, thanks to the warmer weather in August.
 Unlike most meteor showers’ sources, which are icy comets, the body responsible for the Geminid meteor shower is a rocky comet called 3200 Phaethon.
 On its orbit around the sun, the Earth slams into debris left by 3200 Phaethon once a year and those little bits of comet are what we observe as shooting stars!

-The meteor shower technically starts around December 7th and lasts until the 17th, but this shower is best observed as close to the peak as possible, on the night of December 13 to 14.
+The meteor shower technically starts around December 7 and lasts until the 17th, but this shower is best observed as close to the peak as possible, on the night of December 13 to 14.
 They can be seen early in the evening all the way until dawn, but the best time to watch them is around 2am, when the constellation of Gemini is straight overhead.

 Go as far away from city lights as you can and find a spot where you can lie down with lots of blankets and pillows, with a wide open view of the sky.
 Look up and wait.
 They can be seen in any part of the sky, but will all appear to emanate from the constellation of Gemini.
-This can be a cold time of year and when you’re not moving much, it feels even colder, so I recommend wearing lots of extra warm clothes and packing your favourite hot drink.
+This can be be a cold time of year and when you’re not moving much, it feels even colder, so I recommend wearing lots of extra warm clothes and packing your favourite hot drink.

 2025 is a very good year for this shower since the peak happens during the waning crescent moon, which rises after 2am.
 As a bonus, the moon will be right beside Spica on the 14th when it rises in early morning.